Back to Blog

 4. ScreenZen — Best Free Option

-Pricing: Free with in-app purchases for optional extras.
+Pricing: Free with optional donations.

-Read more: unhookd vs ScreenZen
+unhookd vs ScreenZen

 5. Forest — Best for Students and Focus Sessions